 Aqua Horological Tintinnabulator, Water clock at Victoria Centre in Nottingham, United Kingdom

-An artist designed and built this water-powered clock in 1973 as a remarkable feat of mechanical engineering.
-Major restoration work returned it to working condition before moving to its present location in 2015.
+An artist designed and built this water-powered clock in 1973 as a feat of mechanical engineering.
+After restoration work returned it to working order, it was moved to its current location in 2015.

 Visitors have long made wishes by tossing coins into the water feature, creating a shared ritual that gave the installation a role as a social gathering space.
 This practice shaped how people experienced and remembered the place over decades.

-The clock performs its mechanical movements every quarter hour, making it worth timing your visit to catch the animated display in action.
-Position yourself in the central area of the mall for the clearest view of all the rotating details.
+The clock performs a mechanical display every quarter hour, so it is worth planning your visit around the timing.
+Standing in the central area of the mall gives you the clearest view of all the moving parts.

 The community of curious travelers